 NOTE: There has never been a single Supreme Court case involving the Third Amendment.
 Along with the Seventh Amendment, the Supreme Court has never directly addressed the meaning of the Third Amendment.
 However, in the 1965 case Griswold v Connecticut, the Court cited the Third Amendment as one part of the Bill of Rights that creates “zones of privacy” and thus a constitutional right to privacy.

 NOTE: Because there has never been a Supreme Court case involving the Third Amendment, this explains why it is often referred to as “the forgotten amendment.”
 It also explains why the Third Amendment, regardless of what it says, even today only applies to and limits the national government, not state and local governments.
-In other words, it is one of only four parts of the Bill of Rights which has never been “incorporated.”
+In other words, it is one of only three parts of the Bill of Rights which has never been “incorporated.”

 NOTE: The amendment does not prohibit all searches and seizures but only those which are unreasonable.